 The fourth and final element of a (b)(9) case concerns the causal connection between the protected activity and the personnel action at issue.
-The method by which the causal connection will be evaluated by the Board depends on the type of case.
+The method by which the causal connection will be evaluated by the Board depends on the type of case being brought before the Board.
 Specifically, the causal connection will be evaluated using different legal standards based on whether the matter at issue is: